What challenges did the transition from secondary to tertiary education present for you?

 At times it is an adventure, going into the supermarket, knowing that I have exactly $5.85 cents to my name, and stretching that as far as I can!
 At other times it is a stress, but receiving the scholarship has certainly helped me to keep my head afloat this past year and a half.

-As I sat in the audience of the Awards ceremony this year and watched this year’s recipients receive their award, I was reminded of how far I have come, and where I am headed.
-I felt an enormous sense of pride in what I had achieved, and wanted more than anything to lead by example; one day I want to teach children what is possible if you set your mind to it and believe in yourself.
+As I sat in the audience of the Awards ceremony this year and watched this year’s recipients receive their awards, I was reminded of how far I have come and where I am headed.
+I felt an enormous sense of pride in what I had achieved and wanted more than anything to lead by example; one day I want to teach children what is possible if you set your mind to it and believe in yourself.
 I felt supported, inspired to make a difference, and confident in my capabilities.

 Studying full-time has certainly limited how much spare time I have.
 These days I am involved in my community in varying roles.
-My love for drama and music has been nurtured by my employers, and I currently teach singing and drama at local primary and secondary schools.
+My employers have nurtured my love for drama and music, and I currently teach singing and drama at local primary and secondary schools.
 I am the team captain of my local athletics club, and we train and compete regularly.

-In 10 years time I will have been teaching for almost 8 years.
-I hope that I never stop learning, or questioning the way I teach.
+In 10 years' time I will have been teaching for almost eight years.
+I hope that I never stop learning or questioning the way I teach.
 I hope to experiment with the arts and their links to literacy, numeracy and engaging children in the curriculum.
 I am also very interested in the therapeutic nature of music and art, and the way that this can be incorporated in the classroom.
 I hope to empower children; to help them to be confident of their own capabilities, and to be aware of the power of believing in oneself.